-From stress tolerance and resilience testing to looking at the gut microbiome for biomarkers, circadian rhythm dysfunction, and factors like gene mutations which affect neurotransmitter levels, functional medicine testing can also play a role in the holistic treatment of ASD.
+From stress tolerance and resilience testing to looking at the gut microbiome for biomarkers, circadian rhythm dysfunction, and factors like gene mutations which affect neurotransmitter levels, functional medicine testing can also play a role in the treatment of ASD.

 Underlying medical issues or imbalances can often contribute to autistic behaviors and some of these things can be picked up on functional testing including gastrointestinal (GI) overgrowth of Candida and Clostridia, increased intestinal permeability, reduced detoxification pathway capacity and the development of food intolerances and/ or food allergies.
 These factors all affect central nervous system function.

-George, Aged 29.
+Patient: George, Aged 29.